prdm0/ropenblas/README.md

 made to the language development version.
 To see changes in the development version, do `dev = TRUE`.

-# 5 Advantages of using ropenblas package:
+# 5 Advantages of using ropenblas package

 Some advantages of using the [**ropenblas**](https://prdm0.github.io/ropenblas/) library: